CloudSlang/cs-content-generator/README.md

    ```
    Example:
    -s C:\Users\yourUsername\.m2\repository\io\cloudslang\content\cs-ssh-0.0.36\cs-ssh-0.0.36.jar
-   -s cs-ssh-0.0.36.jar - If the package is in the same folder as the tool.
+   -s cs-ssh-0.0.38.jar - If the package is in the same folder as the tool.

    -d C:\Users\yourUsername\cloudslang\cloud-slang-content\content
-   -d content - If the folder is in the same location as the tool.
+   -d content - If you want to save the generated content in the same folder as the tool.
    ```

 3. Open command prompt in Windows or a terminal in Linux, go to the location where cs-content-generator-<version>.jar